lancecasselman/photo-shoot-scheduler/replit.md

 ### Enterprise Support System
 Professional-grade client support infrastructure with automatic issue resolution, multi-channel support, a help center, ticket management, support analytics, and client communication.

+## Contact Form Configuration

+The home page features a contact form that forwards submissions to the administrator's email.
+To configure the recipient email:

+1. Set the `CONTACT_FORM_EMAIL` environment variable to your email address
+2. Alternatively, it will use the `SENDGRID_FROM_EMAIL` if configured
+3. As a fallback, it sends to `admin@photomanagementsystem.com`

+The contact form uses the existing SendGrid integration to send formatted emails containing:
+- Contact name and email
+- Phone number (if provided)
+- Interest area (Demo, Pricing, Features, Support, Other)
+- Full message text

 ## External Dependencies

 ### Core Services